Home page, questions, and responses

 -

-Expanding the Not implemented row, we can see that our Linux device cannot run this instruction because it uses a PowerShell script that is not supported on this Platform.
+Expanding the Not implemented row, we can see that our Linux device cannot run this instruction because it uses a PowerShell script that is not supported on the Platform.

 -